Superformula/test-full-stack/projects/server/readme.md

 Since the lambda has access to other resources on AWS, it needs credentials to do so.

 You must set the following environment variables in the lambda after deploy.
+At the moment, navigate to the created lambda in the console, and add the credentials.
 Note!
 These can be the same keys that you used to configure the aws-cli, however, you may want a more restrictive role for this.

 ```